Table of Contents

 Beyond trade, CEPA has deepened economic ties through joint initiatives, innovation partnerships, and closer cooperation on technology and infrastructure.
 This strategic collaboration is setting the foundation for sustained growth and diversification of business opportunities between India and the UAE.

 When India and the UAE signed the Comprehensive Economic Partnership Agreement (CEPA) in February 2022, it signaled something far bigger than a tariff reduction exercise.
-CEPA was the first major bilateral trade agreement India signed in over a decade — and its impact on India–UAE business growth has been immediate, measurable and deeply strategic.
+CEPA was the first major bilateral trade agreement India signed in over a decade, and its impact on India-UAE business growth has been immediate, measurable, and deeply strategic.

-For Indian entrepreneurs, CEPA removed long-standing trade bottlenecks and created a frictionless commercial bridge between two highly complementary economies.
-Whether you’re an exporter, startup founder, SME manufacturer or service provider, CEPA is reshaping how fast you can scale into the UAE and, from there, into the wider Middle East, Africa and Europe.
+Whether you're an exporter, startup founder, SME manufacturer, or service provider, CEPA is reshaping how fast you can scale into the UAE and, from there, into the wider Middle East, Africa, and Europe.

 If you’re trying to understand how CEPA benefits Indians — and how to use it — this breakdown gives you the full picture, with clarity and accuracy.